Mark E. Smith: Personality

-During his later career performances he would often walk off stage or interfere with the musicians' instruments.
-During a 1998 gig at Brownies in New York, at a low point in his life when he was drinking heavily and band morale was at its lowest, he became involved in an onstage fight with the other musicians, which led to three Fall members, including long-term bassist Steve Hanley and drummer Karl Burns, quitting the band, and ended with Smith's arrest for assaulting his girlfriend and Fall keyboardist Julia Nagle.
+During his later performances, he often walked off stage in frustration, or maliciously interfered with the musicians' instruments.
+This behavior culminated during a 1998 gig at Brownies in New York, at a low point in his life when he was drinking heavily and band morale was dismal.
+During the performance he got into an onstage fight with the other musicians, leading to long-term bassist Steve Hanley and drummer Karl Burns quitting the band.
+The night ended with Smith's arrest for assaulting his girlfriend and Fall keyboardist Julia Adamson, and is widely considered the band's nadir and Smith's low point.
 Smith was ordered to undergo treatment for alcohol abuse and anger management.
-After a period of good behaviour, the charges were dropped.
+The police charges were dropped after a period of good behaviour.

-Smith said that his favourite things in life were "Scottish people, cats, Coronation Street, and Can".
+Smith said that his favourite things in life were "Scottish people, cats, Coronation Street, and Can."
 He was a passionate football fan and lifelong Manchester City follower: even appearing on the BBC's Final Score to read the classified football results.
-He admired mavericks such as George Best, whom he met and drank with, and observed how if Best could have drawn a crowd of 40,000 people a week he should have been able to "do what he liked".
+He admired mavericks such as George Best, whom he met and drank with, and observed how if Best could have drawn a crowd of 40,000 people a week he should have been able to "do what he liked."

 Originally a Labour supporter, Smith left the party during the Falklands War (which he supported), then became further disillusioned with Labour during the Tony Blair era.
 In the 1997 election, he voted for the Conservative Party in opposition to Blair.
-Asked during a mid-1980s interview with Smash Hits as to what policies he would adopt if he became Prime Minister, he said "I'd halve the price of cigarettes, double the tax on health food, then I'd declare war on France."
+Asked during a mid-1980s interview with Smash Hits as to what policies he would adopt if he became Prime Minister, he said: "I'd halve the price of cigarettes, double the tax on health food, then I'd declare war on France."
 In a 2012 interview, Smith jokingly stated he would put the Queen in charge of Britain when asked the same question.
-Smith also expressed support for Brexit and Britain's withdrawal from the European Union.
-Although a longstanding member of the Musicians Union, he criticised their political outlook, stating “all they say is vote Corbyn and stay in the European Union."
+Smith also expressed support for the UK's withdrawal from the European Union.
+Although a longstanding member of the Musicians Union, he criticised their political outlook, saying, "all they say is vote Corbyn and stay in the European Union".